ChristianKreuzberger/django_upgrade_video/README.md

 Each ticket can be commented on by users.

-This example application makes use of Foreign Keys, Many-To-Many Fields and the authentication middleware.
+This example application makes use of Foreign Keys, Many-To-Many Fields, template tags, middlewares, views, etc... - a typical Django app.

 for more information about the application (e.g., installation instructions), please take a look at [docs/app.md](docs/app.md).